 Step one: feed the baby

 If a baby is considerably underweight it may take time to build his mother’s milk supply and formula may be needed at first unless donor milk is available or unless the baby is of an age when solid foods can fill the gap.
 Mothers who can’t access donor milk and are reluctant to use formula may need gentle counselling to understand that the priority is to rebuild their baby’s bodyweight and energy levels; they need more food.
-It can help the mother to think of formula as a necessary medicine.
+It can help the mother to think of formula as a necessary medicine to supplement direct breastfeeding.

 If a mother can pump enough breast milk then that can and should be used as the supplement instead.
-But we have to assume that for whatever reason, the baby is not able to get the milk from the breast themselves and the first rule is to get the baby fed… to satiety (i.e. until they are full).
+But we have to assume that for whatever reason, the baby is not able to get enough milk from the breast themselves and the first rule is to get the baby fed… to satiety (i.e. until they are full).

 How to supplement the underweight baby

-Supplements can be given to a baby by an open cup, or by supplementing at the breast (when a small tube delivers supplement alongside the nipple (see pictures below) or by finger-feeding (baby suckles a finger with a feeding tube attached).
+Top-up supplements can be given to a baby by an open cup, by supplementing at the breast (when a small tube delivers supplement alongside the nipple (see pictures below) or by finger-feeding (baby suckles a finger with a feeding tube attached).
 A bottle can also be used to give supplements after each breastfeed and may be a good choice for the underweight baby who keeps falling asleep without feeding well.
-Although bottles can sometimes cause problems breastfeeding for some babies due to nipple confusion, these Tips to Bottle Feed a Breastfed Baby can help.
+Although bottles can sometimes cause problems breastfeeding for some babies due to nipple preference or confusion, these Tips to Bottle Feed a Breastfed Baby can help.
 Topping up by bottle before a breastfeed is another option.
-See our care plan: Supplementing an Underweight Baby for further information.
-Topping up by bottle before a breastfeed is another possibility using the Finish at the Breast Method described by West and Marasco.
+See our care plan: Supplementing an Underweight Baby for much more information.
 With more milk inside him, your baby will have more energy to breastfeed effectively.